ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 View your web-application by typing `https://yourdomainname.extension`, replacing your domain name with "yourdomainname" and your extension (such as .com) with ".extension".

 Notice that if you type `https://www.yourdomainhere.com`, you will receive a 404 error.
-To fix this, we will need to add a new "CNAME" record.
-A CNAME is like an alias for your domain.
+To fix this, we'll add a new "CNAME" record.
+A CNAME is like an alias for a domain.
 The best way to understand how CNAME records work is by creating one.

 To allow users to enter in "www." before your domain name: